vertica/integrators-guide/content/data-protocols-formats/frontend-backend.md

   - New [AuthenticationHashPassword](#authenticationhashpassword-r)
 message

-- Format change in the [StartupRequest](#startuprequest) message: New parameters added:
+- Format change in the [StartupRequest](#startuprequest) message.
+New parameters added:
   - protocol_version
   - binary_data_protocol